How Much Does It Cost to Make an App Like Periscope

 - Video streaming feature.
 A user can start a live broadcast at any convenient moment - for example, if he sees something interesting and worthy of attention.

 - Broadcasts of the people you are subscribed to.
-There are thought-out settings that help you to timely view broadcasts of people to who you are subscribed to.
+There are thoughtful settings to help you view the broadcasts of the people you follow in a timely manner.

 Search for people.
 The application allows choosing the most popular app users, the interest in whom is shown by many other Periscope participants.

-Of course, the question "How much does It cost to make an app like Periscope?" remains paramount, but before proceeding to it, we will consider one more important issue…
+Of course, the question "How much does It cost to make an app like Periscope?" remains paramount, but before proceeding with it, we will consider one more important issue…

 In this case, it's about how to make money using a live video streaming app, if you are not its user, but the owner.
 Which video streaming business model to choose?